infobloxopen/docker-infoblox/README.md

 To use the driver, you need access to the Infoblox DDI product.
-For evaluation purposes, you can download a virtual version of the product from the Infoblox Download Center (https://www.infoblox.com/infoblox-download-center) Alternatively, if you are an existing Infoblox customer, you can download it from the support site.
+For evaluation purposes, you can download a virtual version of the product from the Infoblox Download Center (https://www.infoblox.com/infoblox-download-center) Alternatively, if you are an existing Infoblox customer, you can download it from the support site and must be applied with cloud automation licensing from the CLI using ```set temp_license```.

 Refer to [CONFIG.md](docs/CONFIG.md) on how to configure vNIOS.